Smoking and Respiratory Diseases

 cancer, esophageal cancer, and laryngeal cancer.

-Cigar smokers who inhale and smoke five cigars a day may have a lung cancer risk similar
+Cigar smokers who inhale and smoke 5cigars a day may have a lung cancer risk similar

 to one-pack-a-day cigarette smokers.